Mr Pleavin is our curriculum leader for Computing.

 Computing intent statement

 ‘To equip children with the skills and knowledge they need to become creative, independent learners and ensure they develop a healthy relationship with technology.
-We want children to have fun with technology while developing problem solving skills and working collaboratively developing 21st century skills.’
+We want children to have fun with technology while developing problem-solving skills and working collaboratively to develop 21st-century skills.’

-During this unprecedented time and this period of long-term closure for the majority of our children, staff at The Trinity will continue to provide the best possible education and support to our children using an application called Seesaw.
-Computing has become an integral part of children’s lives since the pandemic, where they use their skills every day to continue their education from home.
-The successful implementation of this application (Seesaw) across the whole school, has allowed the children to access their full, broad, and balanced curriculum.
-Some families will have limited access to technology, parents may be working from home or have several family members trying to access technology.
-Therefore, we have provided over 50 laptops and Wi-Fi dongles to the most disadvantaged pupils, ensuring that they are not forgotten about and can continue to access their education from home, with continued tech support from school.
+During this unprecedented time and this period of long-term closure for the majority of our children, the staff at The Trinity will continue to provide the best possible education and support to our children using an application called Seesaw.
+Computing has become an integral part of children’s lives since the pandemic, and they use their skills every day to continue their education from home.
+The successful implementation of this application (Seesaw) across the whole school has allowed the children to access their full, broad, and balanced curriculum.
+Some families will have limited access to technology.
+Parents may be working from home or have several family members trying to access technology.
+Therefore, we have provided over 50 laptops and Wi-Fi dongles to the most disadvantaged pupils, ensuring that they are not forgotten about and can continue to access their education from home, with continued tech support from the school.

 Our Implementation for our Computing Curriculum

-Through our computing lessons, pupils should learn key vocabulary and be able to apply their computing skills both wihtin comptuing sessions and across the curriculum.
-Specific skills will have been developed including:
+Through our computing lessons, pupils should learn key vocabulary and be able to apply their computing skills both within computing sessions and across the curriculum.
+Specific skills will have been developed, including:

 Computer Science (CS)